 The nature of Dharma is emphasized in this Doha:

 “Dharan Kare So Dharma Hai, Varna Kori Baat.”

 It says – Dharma is Dharma only if it shows up in the conduct, else it is useless empty talk.

 Dharma described in the scriptures has no meaning unless it is put to practice and experientially realized.
 It certainly demands consistent hard work on oneself, sincere reflection, investigation, prayers, meditation etc. Mere declaring that you believe in Dharma scriptures doesn’t make you dharmic.

 But declaration of belief in Bible or Quran is enough to make you a Christian or Muslim!
 Clearly, becoming Dharmic is not easy.

 This is the VITAL difference between the East and the West, between Dharma and religion!

 What if Jesus and Mohammad were Born in India!

 Since ancient times India has been a land of Yogis, sages and rishis.
+They were all explorers of universal Truth, in order to come out of pains and sufferings of life.
 As a result, spirituality and presence of saintly people has been the way of life – as can be seen from the constructs of indigenous Indian languages.
-Despite the onslaught of materialism and Western thinking, even today the Indian psyche longs for spiritual enlightenment.
+Despite the onslaught of materialism and Western philosophies, even today the Indian psyche longs for spiritual enlightenment.
 Leading a life of purity is still considered a virtuous goal worth aiming for.